Best Places to Get Good Furniture for Cheap

 Craigslist

 Next up is the tried and true Craigslist.
-Craigslist has always been a go-to for me.
-I actually bought some of our very first pieces on Craigslist from a company that bought and sold hotel furniture.
+It has always been a go-to for me.
+I actually bought some of our very first pieces there from a company that bought and sold hotel furniture.
+So we ended up buying about 7 of the same exact coffee tables from this person, and we sold all of them pretty quickly!

-Some people will list multiple things together, so sometimes it’s best to click on the ads to look through what they are selling.
+Some people will list multiple things together, so sometimes, it’s best to click on the ads to look through what they are selling.
+Because sometimes, the really good quality pieces won’t be pictured or mentioned in the first picture.

 You can even search for misspellings because people type fast and accidentally spell things wrong.
-(Yes, I just spelled accidentally wrong and had to have spell checker fix it for me. haha)
+(Yes, I just spelled accidentally wrong and had to have spell checker fix it for me. haha) Chester Drawers is a popular misspelling for a dresser.

 You can also turn on notifications through Craigslist.
 They will send out emails throughout the day as things are posted under the exact search that you save.
+To get notifications, just click on “save search” next to the search bar.
+And then, click the box under alert to turn it on.

 Friends and Family

-Just be careful to not hurt feelings or burn bridges with this.
+Just be careful not to hurt feelings or burn bridges with this.
 Not everyone wants to just get rid of it.
 Make sure to offer to pay them what you usually would for it.
+If you plan on painting it, let them know.
+Some people are very, very protective of their old, used pieces and don’t want them to get painted.

 Estate Sales